jawa0919/adb-helper/README.md

 ### daemon

-When the fluttersdk is not found, the daemon will not be started and the device list needs to be updated manually.
+> When 'flutter' is not found, you need click `refreshDeviceManager` to update the device list.

-- [x] flutter daemon: Monitor device connection / disconnection
+- [x] flutter daemon: Monitor device connection / disconnection.
+Auto refresh list

-## configure
+## Configure

-- [x] explorerRootPathList

-  Select the first resource in the default quick access list
+- [x] explorerRootPathList: Quick access list, the first item in the default list is displayed

   ```json
   [